-FNEI brings together the longstanding work of Michael Cipoletti and SF60K in Nicaragua with the work of other executive board members to enact education and sustainable development projects in Nicaragua and Peru.
+FNEI brings together the longstanding work of Michael Cipoletti and SF60K in Nicaragua with the work of other executive board members to enact education and sustainable development projects in Nicaragua, Peru, and Dominican Republic.
 More information about specific projects can be found here.

 FNEI also offers presentations throughout New England on poverty issues and humanitarian work in the developing world.
 We are available to present to schools, civic and community groups as well as faith-based organizations.
 For more information on presentations for your organization, please contact email@example.com.